-From time to time, the Corporation may be the subject of litigation arising out of its operations.
-The Corporation is not currently a party to any material litigation.
-However, if any legitimate cause of action arose which was successfully prosecuted against the Corporation, the results of operations and financial condition could be adversely affected.
+The Corporation is and may, from time to time, be the subject of litigation arising out of its operations, in which damages and/or other relief are sought.
+If any legitimate cause of action arose which was successfully prosecuted against the Corporation, the results of operations and financial condition could be adversely affected.
 Claims under such litigation may be material or may be indeterminate.
 Various types of claims may be made including, without limitation, breach of contract, negligence, tax and employment matters.
 The outcome of such litigation is uncertain and may materially impact the Corporation's financial condition or results of operations and the Corporation may be required to incur significant expenses or devote significant resources in defense against any such litigation.
+Subject to the foregoing limitations, management is of the opinion, based upon legal assessment and information presently available, that it is unlikely that any awards, to the extent not provided for through insurance or otherwise, would have a material effect on our financial position and the results of our operations, including cash flows.
 Moreover, unfavorable outcomes or settlements of litigation could encourage the commencement of additional litigation.